youssef-cs1-project/LuxeOpsHotelManagentFinal/README.md

 # LuxeOps — AI-Powered Hotel Operations Platform
 ## With Groq LLM Chatbot (LuxeOpsChat)

+## Project Idea
+LuxeOps is a hotel management system developed for a Computer Science course project.
+The system combines C++ hotel management logic with a modern AI-powered graphical interface.

+The goal of the project is to simplify hotel operations such as guest management, room tracking, staff organization, and operational analytics.

+## Features
+- Guest management system
+- Room management dashboard
+- Staff management
+- Check-in and check-out operations
+- AI-powered hotel assistant using Groq API
+- AI operational insights
+- Luxury modern GUI
+- Persistent local storage

+## How To Run
+1. Download the project files
+2. Open the project folder
+3. Open `index.html` in a browser

 ## How to Compile (Windows MinGW g++)

 ### Step 1 — Install libcurl (one time only)